 "You can’t take your eyes off Nighy.
 He paces the grotty flat in his sharp suit and overcoat like an angry old lion in a cage, and regards the piece of sweaty cheese that Kyra plans to use in a pasta sauce as if it were marginally less enticing than dog poo.

 He has an extraordinary powerful presence, and a dancer-like grace in his movements.
 At one point, he seems to perform a pirouette just for the hell of it.
 He gets great value from his character’s great tirades of grief and rage, but he is also wonderfully funny in his attacks on grief counsellors and the politically correct.
 And his performance is made even more compelling by a vocal tic in which he pauses just before he speaks, as if suffering from mild aphasia – it means you hang on to every word.

 In contrast, Mulligan’s diminutive Kyra is played with both stillness and an almost feline sense of self possession, but there are also beautiful moments when she seems to light up with a glow of recollected romance.
 There is strong support too from Matthew Beard as Tom’s troubled son, and his act of generosity at the end crowns this great play with a moment of pure delight."

 "There are moments of rhetorical thinness and Daldry’s production doesn’t feel desperately light on its feet.
 But ultimately it works – because of the performances, because of the political relevance, because of the passion in the writing, and because ultimately it’s hard not warm to the underlying suggestion that perhaps one day love will save us from our stupid squabblings."

 Written by: WestEndTheatre

-Tags: Bill Nighy, Carey Mulligan, David Hare, Matthew Beard, Skylight, Stephen Daldry, Wyndham's Theatre
+Tags: Bill Nighy, Carey Mulligan, David Hare, Matthew Beard, reviews round-up, Skylight, Stephen Daldry, Wyndham's Theatre